nwg-piotr/nwg-shell/README.md

 *This project is primarily aimed at sway.
 Some parts may work on other wlroots-based compositors.
 Some may even work on X11, but it's not the primary objective.
 Feel free to submit addons / improvements, but keep in mind that all the stuff **must** work on sway, and **may or may not** work elsewhere.*

-**NOTE**: until sway 1.6 / wlroots 0.13.0+ start working properly on hybrid graphics, all the projects are being developed and tested on sway 1.5 / wlroots 0.12.

 ## Components, as for now:

 ### [nwg-panel](https://github.com/nwg-piotr/nwg-panel) (Python)